 Consider opening a couple of secured credit cards or secured personal loans if you are trying to rebuild your credit and don't qualify for unsecured loans.
 Think of it as putting money in a savings account you can't touch.
 Most lenders will release your savings (plus interest) after 12 to 24 months of positive credit history.
 No one will know if the account is secured except you and the lending institution, so a secured account will have the same effect on your credit as an unsecured account, showing you can handle credit responsibly if you pay your bills on time.

 The types of accounts you have will come into play, as well.
 Your credit score will reflect well if you have a combination of different types of accounts in good standing.
 For example, a car loan, mortgage and credit cards show a healthy mix of credit if you are managing your accounts well.
 Don't open new accounts that you don't need just to diversify the type of accounts you have, as opening a new account may harm your score.

 Closing an account due to a negative mark will not remove the account or negative information from your credit report or score.
 In fact, closing accounts can damage your score, especially if the account is paid off, as that decreases the amount of credit you have available, thereby raising the percentage of credit you are utilizing.
 If you want to close credit card accounts, it's in your best interest to close newer accounts, as closing older accounts will lessen the average age of your accounts

-- How Long Does It Take to Fix Your Credit Score?
+- How to Rebuild Your Credit While Avoiding Bankruptcy

-- Does Paying During a Grace Period Affect the Credit Score?
+- Does Ending a Credit Card Hurt Your Score?